Dr. Paul Sacco, Associate Professor

 Dr. Sacco combines his behavioral health research with an emerging interest in the training of social work students in evidence-supported behavioral health interventions.
 He is the Project Director of an SAMHSA-funded Screening and Brief Intervention and Referral for Treatment (SBIRT) Training program.
 He also serves as the co-director of the BHWISE Fellows Program, a HRSA-funded workforce development project directed at increasing the behavioral health workforce capable of working with youth and emerging-age adults.

 Dr. Sacco teaches "Social Work Practice with Individuals" in the foundation year and "Psychopathology" in the advanced clinical curriculum.
-He also serves as co-chair of the Clinical Curriculum Committee.
 As an educator, he endeavors to support students in learning the latest from research while helping them to recognize the core elements of effective social work practice.